 After around ten minutes remove the rug and lay it flat on the floor and, using a clean hard bristled brush (or a broom if it’s easier), remove any marks or stains that were left after washing.
 To dry the rug you can hang it on a rug rack or drier.
 If you don’t have a drier though you can put it back over the fence to let the air dry it.

 If you don’t like the idea of cleaning the rug yourself or are worried about doing it don’t worry there are plenty of professional rug cleaners who would be more than happy to do it for you.
 If needed they will re-proof the rug for you and will often carry out any minors too.
 Your local saddlery should be able to provide you so a few professional cleaners or if not a quick search online would give you the details of people near you.

 What’s the best way to look after my horse’s rug?

-If you look after your rug it’ll last you for many years, washing is of course one way to look after it but you should also look after it in-between washes.
-You should regularly check your rugs for signs of damage, this is especially important for turnout and exercises rugs.
-Make sure there’s no tears or holes in them.
+If you look after your rug it’ll last you for many years, washing is, of course, one way to look after it but you should also look after it in-between washes.
+You should regularly check your rugs for signs of damage, this is especially important for turnout and exercise rugs.
+Make sure there are no tears or holes in them.
 If you do find a small tear then you can either sew it up or if it’s a turnout rug glue a repair patch over it.
-If you use a repair patch always use around twice a much material as the hole, for example if you have a tear that’s an inch make sure you use a two inch piece of material.
-This will help it to stick better and will also offer better protection and it prevent the original hole from fraying.
+If you use a repair patch always use around twice a much material as the hole, for example, if you have a tear that’s an inch make sure you use a two-inch piece of material.
+This will help it to stick better and will also offer better protection and it also prevents the original hole from fraying.
 Don’t forget to also add waterproofing to the repair.